How to Fix Amazon Fire TV & Firestick Won’t Connect to Wi-Fi Internet

 TODAY’S DEAL: Latest offers on Fire TV Stick devices at Amazon right now!

-How to Troubleshoot the Connectivity Issue & Fix Amazon Fire TV & Firestick Not Connecting to Wi-Fi Network
+How to Troubleshoot the Connectivity Issue & Fix Amazon Fire TV or Firestick Not Connecting to Wi-Fi Network

 • Restart your Fire TV device by unplugging the the power adapter,